keydies/keydies/README.md

-- 👋 Hi, I’m Sergey Schastlivtsev;
+- 👋 Hi, I’m Serhii Schastlivtsev;
 - 👀 I’m interested in web-development and everything related to it;
 - 🌱 I’m currently learning React, Redux/Redux Toolkit, TypeScript.
 And basic backend with Node, Express and Mongo :)
 - 🤩 You can check my progress thanks to the repositories with my pet-projects;